 Istio takes a different approach and presents an all-in-one solution.
 Many features and configurations are supported, from built-in ingress controllers to multiple types of multi-cluster operations.
 This allows Istio to tackle a range of complex situations, but also means that Istio is extremely difficult to operate and configure.

-Linkerd is part of the CNCF
+Linkerd is the only graduated CNCF service mesh

 Linkerd has a free cloud management dashboard